diogotcorreia/master-thesis/docs/02-individual-plan.typ

 flow of programs can be manipulated.
-This is especially prevalent in C/C++ compiled code, which can be vulnerable to memory corruption and therefore susceptible to techniques such as Shellcode execution and Return Oriented Programming (ROP). // TODO sources
+This is especially prevalent in C/C++ compiled code, which can be vulnerable to memory corruption and therefore susceptible to techniques such as Shellcode execution and Return Oriented Programming (ROP) @rop-payload-detection @rop-geometry.

-In contrast with compiled languages, the now widely used interpreted programming languages (such as JavaScript, Python, PHP, etc.) are generally immune against those techniques, since allocations are handled by the interpreter instead. // TODO sources However, they open the door for different kinds of vulnerabilities not previously possible, such as code reuse attacks, which, in certain languages, can be easily overlooked by developers when iterating on a codebase.
+In contrast with compiled languages, the now widely used interpreted programming languages (such as JavaScript, Python, PHP, etc.) are generally immune against those techniques, since allocations are handled by the interpreter instead @meaning-memory-safety.
+However, they open the door for different kinds of vulnerabilities not previously possible, such as code reuse attacks, which, in certain languages, can be easily overlooked by developers when iterating on a codebase.